-FIS will announce first quarter 2016 financial results on Tuesday, May 3rd prior to market open.
+FIS will announce second quarter 2016 financial results on Tuesday, July 26 prior to market open.
 The company will sponsor a live webcast of its earnings conference call with the investment community, beginning at 8:30 a.m.
-(EST) Tuesday, May 3rd.
+(EST) Tuesday, July 26.
 To access the webcast, go to the Investor Relations section of FIS’ homepage, www.fisglobal.com.
 A replay will be available after the conclusion of the live webcast.

 Use of Non-GAAP Financial Information

 Generally Accepted Accounting Principles (GAAP) is the term used to refer to the standard framework of guidelines for financial accounting.
 GAAP includes the standards, conventions, and rules accountants follow in recording and summarizing transactions and in the preparation of financial statements.
 In addition to reporting financial results in accordance with GAAP, the company has provided non-GAAP financial measures, which it believes are useful to help investors better understand its financial performance, competitive position and prospects for the future.
 For these reasons, management also uses these measures in part to assess its performance.

 These non-GAAP measures include adjusted revenue, EBITDA, adjusted EBITDA, adjusted EBITDA margin, adjusted combined revenue, adjusted combined EBITDA, adjusted combined EBITDA margin, constant currency revenue, organic revenue growth, adjusted net earnings from continuing operations (including per share amounts), adjusted cash flow from operations, and free cash flow.
 These non-GAAP measures may be used in this release and/or in the attached supplemental financial information.